usnistgov/FIPS201/_FIPS201/frontend.md

     PIV Card issuance.
 See [Section 4.2.2.4](frontend.md#s-4-2-2-4).

 Key management key
-: An asymmetric private key that supports key establishment and transport,
+: An asymmetric private key that supports key establishment,
     and it is mandatory if the cardholder has a government-issued email account at the time of PIV Card issuance.
 Optionally, up to 20 retired key management keys may also be stored on the PIV Card.
 See [Section 4.2.2.5](frontend.md#s-4-2-2-5).